 Once a beneficiary is determined eligible for incontinence supplies, by meeting the medical necessity criteria and a phone assessment has been conducted through CLTC centralized intake to determine the frequency of incontinence and the amount of supplies authorized, a provider choice form will be sent to the beneficiary to select a provider to receive the incontinence supplies from.
-The SCDHHS Nurse will monitor periodic recertification for incontinence supplies per beneficiary with the Physician Certification of Incontinence SCDHHS Form 168IS on file every 12 months at a minimum for waiver beneficiaries.
+The SCDHHS nurse will monitor periodic recertification for incontinence supplies per beneficiary with the Physician Certification of Incontinence DHHS Form 168IS on file every 12 months at a minimum for waiver beneficiaries.
 Certifications for non-waiver beneficiaries are effective for timeframes of three months, six months, nine months or 12 months and are based on the selection chosen by the physician.

 Authorizations for incontinence supplies will be made through the SCDHHS Phoenix web-based case management and authorization system.
 This system notifies the provider with an email directing the provider to a secure website.
 All providers requesting enrollment as an incontinence provider to distribute incontinence supplies must be trained and utilized the Phoenix web-based case management and authorization system.
-Please refer to the CLTC provider manual for more information on provider enrollment and incontinence supply reimbursement.
+Please refer to the Community Long Term Care (CLTC) provider manual for more information on provider enrollment and incontinence supply reimbursement.

-Note: SCDDSN does not currently participate in the Phoenix web-based authorization system.
-Service coordinators/case managers will send authorizations and terminations to providers for incontinence supplies for beneficiaries in the Community Supports (CS), Head and Spinal Cord Injured (HASCI) and Intellectual Disability and Related Disabilities (ID/RD) waivers.
+Note: South Carolina Department of Disabilities and Special Needs (SCDDSN) does not currently participate in the Phoenix web-based authorization system.
+Service coordinators/case managers will send authorizations and terminations to providers for incontinence supplies for beneficiaries in the CS, HASCI and ID/RD waivers.